tpm2-software/tpm2-tools/INSTALL.md

 The following tpm2 userspace dependencies can be satisfied by getting the source, building and installing them.
 They can be located here:

-  * SAPI - The low level system API: <https://github.com/tpm2-software/tpm2-tss>
+  * ESAPI - The enhanced system API: <https://github.com/tpm2-software/tpm2-tss>
   * ABRMD (**recommended but optional**) - Which is the userspace resource
     manager: <https://github.com/tpm2-software/tpm2-abrmd>